See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting: Methodology

 \subsubsection{Temporal Auto-Regressive Inference}

-Hardware memory limits restrict each diffusion pass to processing only a relatively short clip, whereas the final output is typically required to remain coherent over much longer video horizons.
-To address this discrepancy, we introduce a sliding-window scheme for temporal autoregression.
-Let $L$ denote the window length and $m<L$ the overlap size.
-We begin by denoising the first $L$ frames to obtain an initial clean sequence.
-For each subsequent window, we concatenate the last $m$ clean latent frames from the previous output with the next $L-m$ noisy frames from the current sequence, thereby forming an $L$-frame batch for denoising.
-The shared $m$-frame overlap serves as a temporal anchor, enforcing consistency in both appearance and motion, and effectively eliminating seam artifacts at window boundaries.
-Iterating this process over the entire sequence yields long videos that remain temporally smooth and coherent without increasing memory usage.
-In this way, spatial expansion decomposes viewpoint shifts into manageable steps, while temporal recursion amortizes memory costs and propagates dynamics across windows.
-Combined, these two strategies enable our pipeline to generate temporally consistent novel view videos across both viewpoint changes and extended sequences.
+\refine{Hardware limits restrict each diffusion pass to a short clip, yet the final output must remain coherent over a much longer horizon.
+We address this with a sliding-window scheme.
+Let $L$ be the window length and $m<L$ the overlap.
+We first denoise the initial \(L\) frames.
+For each subsequent window, we append the last \(m\) clean latent frames from the previous output to the next \(L-m\) noisy frames, forming an \(L\)-frame batch for denoising.
+The shared \(m\)-frame segment acts as a temporal anchor, enforcing both appearance and motion continuity and eliminating seam artifacts.
+Iterating the process yields long, temporally coherent videos without increasing memory usage.
+Spatial expansion decomposes viewpoint shifts into well-conditioned steps, while temporal recursion amortizes memory and propagates dynamics across windows.
+Together, they deliver temporally consistent, pose-free novel views at viewpoint shifts and long sequences, which are capabilities unattainable by prior pipelines that operate in a single pass.}